thelunchbox/electron-game/readme.md

 ### States

-In `electron-game`, the every game state should extend the `State` class.
+In `electron-game`, every game state should extend the `State` class.
 When you extend `State`, a few things are done for you.
 * The `constructor` takes in an object `args` which can contain any key/value pairs that might need to be transferred between states.
 The constructor will attach `args` to `this.args`, as well as initializing `this.frame` to `0` - meaning that each state has its own frame counter that resets when a transition occurs.
     * **IMPORTANT:** be sure to call `super(args);` at the *beginning* of each state's `constructor` function in order to get this built-in behavior.
 * The base class `update` function will automatically increment `this.frame`, as well as automatically take care of returning the next state.
 In order to initiate a *state transition*, simply set `this.next` to the enum for the state you'd like next.
 More on this in the **State Factory** section below.